ygaitonde/jupiter-recipe-extension/README.md

 Please note: during the signup process you will have to pull up your confirmation code on another browser/device, as popup extensions close when you switch tabs/focus.
 If you close the extension while the app is waiting for a confirmation code you will have to register with a different email.

+Also note: for the best user experience use this extension with your browser in fullscreen.

 ## Development

 ### Codebase Overview